friends-with-sitters/packages/CONTRIBUTING.md

 1. Push your branch: `git push -u origin your-branch-name`

-1. Submit a pull request to the upstream dwp-components repository.
+1. Submit a pull request to the upstream packages repository.

 1. Choose a descriptive title and describe your changes briefly.